Kingdom Watcher ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Books ] What's New? ] Blog ]

 Prophets, evangelists and pastors are just elders.
 Having all these ministries present in the eldership gives balance to the church.
 Without this balance the church will not grow to maturity and unity.
 The prophet (R) will provide vision for the church and keep it on the right track.
 He will ensure that there is an emphasis on holiness.
 A prophet is really an elder, who challenges church members with besetting sins and specialises in getting vision for the church.

-The Role of Prophets in the Church is fully decribed in a new book from Kingwatch Books.
+The Role of Prophets in the Church is fully decribed in a book from Kingwatch Books.
 It also explains the relationship of the Prophet to other Ministries.
 Ephesians 4 is described in detail.

 Where we Live